 Our drive took us down Conti Street south-east towards the Mississippi River, south-west along North Peters Street, up Canal Street to Chartres Street, back to Conti Street, onto Decatur Street.
 We meandered around the French Market including Barracks Street and Esplanade Street before returning to Decatur Street and leaving along St. Louis Street.

 While taking pictures, a number of pedestrians stopped to gawk at the vehicle, some snapping photos, others shouting how awesome it was to see a My Hero Academia-themed car in the Crescent City.
-And yes, this was where a fan parked their car in the middle of an intersection to grab a few shots of the car.
+Shortly after pulling away from the cemetery, we stopped at an intersection where a My Hero Academia fan saw us, stopping in the intersection to grab a few shots of the car.

 Sadly, due to time, (and trying to find affordable parking) I wouldn’t get to sample some of the food I’d been looking to try in their home: po’boy, jambalaya, oysters Rockefeller, or beignets.
-But just getting to see a section of this city with my own eyes, does help fulfill part of a dream, but doesn’t extinguish the desire to return.
+But just getting to see a section of this city with my own eyes, does help fulfill part of a dream and only increases my desire to return.
 Perhaps on my next visit, I’ll get to explore more of the mystical city that is New Orleans.

 View the rest of our brief trip through the French Quarter in New Orleans on Gallery.